es-progress/zephyr/docs/know-how/create-boot-usb.md

 Before you start, check your USB stick is empty or you've already backed up the files!

-!!! danger
+!!! danger "All files on the drive will be lost!"

-    This operation will reformat the drive and all files on the USB stick will be lost!
+    Create backups if necessary and double-check the device name!

 ## Ubuntu boot